News

 27th January 2022

-The African Caribbean Leadership Company (ACLC) in North London will receive£13,000 and use community events to raise awareness of the Windrush Compensation Scheme; encourage enquiries about the Scheme; provide support with documentation and applications; provide access to an initial point of contact for advice and clarification of entitlement; and signpost applicants to the commissioned Claimant Assistance.
+The African Caribbean Leadership Company (ACLC) in North London will be awarded £13,000 to organise community events to; raise awareness of the Windrush Compensation Scheme, encourage enquiries about the Scheme, provide support with documentation and applications, provide access to initial point of contact for advice and clarification of entitlement, and signpost applicants to the commissioned Claimant Assistance.

 Chair of the African Caribbean Leadership Company, Carmen Lomotey said: